This country-specific Q&A provides an overview to employment laws and regulations that may occur in Austria.

 Are employers obliged to provide references to new employers if these are requested?

-If the employee is leaving on good terms and has had a good job performance, it is a good practice for the employer to provide a reference to future potential employers upon request.
-However; under Austrian law they are not legally obliged to do so.
+If the employee is leaving on good terms and has had a good job performance, it is customary for the employer to provide a reference to potential future employers upon request.
+If so, former employers exchange information with potential future employers regularly over the phone.

 What, in your opinion, are the most common difficulties faced by employers in your jurisdiction when terminating employment and how do you consider employers can mitigate these?